mviisan/docker-node-aws/README.md

 # Docker container app

 This containerised app shows an user account settings screen.
-User can update its account (name, age, location)
+User can update their account (name, age, location)

 All components are docker-based.